Camel Spiders, Whip Scorpions, and Vinegaroons: Strange Arachnids

 Whip scorpions are arachnids that belong to the order Thelyphonida.
 They are small animals, although their legs may make them look larger.
 The bodies of most species are a little over an inch long.
 The largest species reach just over three inches in length.
 Like camel spiders, whip scorpions use three pairs of legs for walking.
 The front pair of legs are long, antennae-like structures that are used as sense organs.
 In front of these legs are the strong pedipalps, which have claws and act as pincers.
 The tip of the abdomen has an extension which bears the long tail.
 Unlike the tail of a true scorpion, the whip scorpion's tail doesn't have a stinger and is used to detect touch.

 Whip scorpions are found in tropical and subtropical areas.
 They are nocturnal and carnivorous.
 They eat insects and invertebrates such as millipedes, worms, and even slugs, which they grab with their claws.
 They aren't venomous.
 When the animal feels threatened, it squirts a mist of acetic and octanoic acid (also known as caprylic acid) towards the eyes of its attacker from a gland near its tail.
 The smell of vinegar during this action gives the animal its alternate name.
 During the day the animal shelters in a burrow, which it digs under a structure such as a rock or a rotting log.
 It prefers dark and humid places for the burrow.

 According to the University of Florida, vinegaroon spray consists of 85% acetic acid.
-In contrast, vinegar consists of 5% acetic acid.
+In contrast, vinegar generally consists of around 5% acetic acid.
 The much higher concentration of the acid in the spray than in vinegar means we should be cautious when we are near a vinegaroon.